lastdev/Addons/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v53
+## Changed in v54

-* Note where the winterpelt furbolg camp is after you've unlocked it
-* Assorted minor data updates
+* Locations for a few remaining Adventurer rares in Ohn'Ahran Plains
+* Put Smelly Trash Piles into the junk group Zaralek Caverns
+* Explain the Curious Top Hat in Zaralek Caverns
+* Better icon for the Emerald Dream portal in Valdrakken